emedware/flat-diamond/README.md

 Here it is tricky, and that's where _seclusion_ comes in.
 Let's speak about seclusion without speaking of diamond - and, if you wish, the seclusion works without the need of involving `Diamond`. (though it is also completely integrated)

-Let's say we want a `DuckCourier` to implement `Plane`, and end up with a conflict of `wingSpan` (the one of the duck and the one of the device mounted him, the `Plane` one)
+Let's say we want a `DuckCourier` to implement `Plane`, and end up with a conflict of `wingSpan` (the one of the duck and the one of the device mounted on him, the `Plane` one)

 A pure and simple `class DuckCourier extends Plane` would have a field conflict.
 So, instead, seclusion will be used :